apache/echarts-handbook/contents/en/concepts/chart-size.md

 </script>
 ```

+> Tips：Sometimes we may adjust the container size by JS/CSS, but this doesn't change the page size so that the `resize` event won't be triggered.
+You can try the [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API to cover this scenario.

 ### State a Specific Chart Size

 Except for calling `resize()` without parameters, you can state the height and width to implement the chart size different from the size of the container.